-Though the list cannot be fully given, it will doubtless be of interest to record the names and ranks, so far as can be learned, of the officers serving immediately under Tryon in his Alamance campaigns.\ Of the force under General Waddell mention will presently be made.
-The officers, so far as known, in the Governor's little army were: Lewis Henry DeRosset, Adjutant-General; Robert Campbell, Assistant Adjutant~General; Robert Howe, Quartermaster-General; Alexander Lillington, Assistant Quartermaster-General; John Rutherford, Judge-Advocate-General; Thomas Clark, Provost-Marshal-General; Reverend James Macartney, Chaplain; and James Moore of New Hanover, Colonel of Artillery.
-The colonels commanding county detachments were: John Ashe of Brunswick, Richard Caswell of Dobbs, Joseph Leech of Craven, William Gray of Onslow, William Thompson of Carteret, Edmund Fanning of Orange, NEEDHAM BRYAN of Johnston, and John Hinton of Wake.
-Among officers of lesser rank were: Lieutenant-Colonels Richard Cogdell and Abner Nash; Majors Francis Mackilwean and Richard Clinton; Captains Christopher Neale (Craven Rangers), Philemon Hawkins (Bute Light-Horse), John Patten (Beaufort), William Bullock (Governor's Body-guard of "Gentlemen Volunteer Light-Horse"), Robert Salter (of Pitt), John Walker (New Hanover Artillery), James Moore (of Wake), Simon Bright (of Dobbs), Francis Nash (of Orange), Nathaniel Hart (of Orange), FARQUARD CAMPBELL (of Cumberland); Adjutant William Burke; Lieutenant John Baptists.
-Ashe; Ensign Robert Fenner, Ensign WILLIAM BRYAN, and Ensign William Peyton.
+Though the list cannot be fully given, it will doubtless be of interest to record the names and ranks, so far as can be learned, of the officers serving immediately under Tryon in his Alamance campaign.† Of the force under General Waddell mention will presently be made.
+The officers, so far as known, in the Governor's little army were: Lewis Henry DeRosset, Adjutant-General; Robert Campbell, Assistant Adjutant-General; Robert Howe, Quartermaster-General; Alexander Lillington, Assistant Quartermaster-General; John Rutherford, Judge-Advocate-General; Thomas Clark, Provost-Marshal-General; Reverend James Macartney, Chaplain; and James Moore of New Hanover, Colonel of Artil-The colonels commanding county detachments were: John Ashe of Brunswick, Richard Caswell of Dobbs, Joseph Leech of Craven, William Cray of Onslow, William Thompson of Carteret, Edmund Fanning of Orange, Needham Bryan of Johnston, and John Hinton of Wake.
+Among officers of lesser rank were: Lieutenant-Colonels Richard Cogdell and Abner Nash; Majors Francis Mackilwean and Richard Clinton; Captains Christopher Neale (Craven Rangers), Philemon Hawkins (Bute Light-Horse), John Patten (Beaufort), William Bullock (Governor's Body-guard of "Gentlemen Volunteer Light-Horse"), Robert Salter (of Pitt), John Walker (New Hanover Artillery), James Moore (of Wake), Simon Bright (of Dobbs), Francis Nash (of Orange), Nathaniel Hart (of Orange), Farquard Campbell (of Cumberland); Adjutant William Burke; Lieutenant John Baptista Ashe; Ensign Robert Fenner, Ensign William Bryan, and Ensign William Peyton.
 Captain James Moore of Wake county should not be confused with Colonel James Moore of New Hanover.
-As Aids de-camp to the Governor were Captains Philemon Hawkins of the Bute Light-Horse, Isaac Edwards, William Palmer, WILLIE JONES, Thomas Clark (also Provost-Marshal-General), and John Malcom.
-The last two were appointed to succeed Edwards and Palmer, who had resigned.
-The Surgeons were: Thomas Cobham and Thomas Haslin.
+As Aids-de-Camp to the Governor were Captains Philemon Hawkins of the Bute Light-Horse, Isaac Edwards, William Palmer, Willie Jones, Thomas Clark (also Provost-Marshal-General), and John Malcom. last two were appointed to succeed Edwards and Palmer, who The Surgeons were: Thomas Cobham and had resigned.
+Thomas Haslin.
 Doctors Matthewson and Powers were Surgeons' Mates.
 Captains Richard Blackledge and Thomas Hart were Commissaries, and Ensign Alexander Gillespie commanded the Corps of Pioneers.